jonathan1440/Get-Weather-Data/README.md

    - Although my RPi has 4 USB ports, I could have done it with 2:
      - One for the wireless USB keyboard and mouse
      - One to connect with the AcuRite sensor
+ 3. If you need to use an SSH connection, you can download WinSCP to transfer files from your windows machine to the RPi over an SSH connection: https://winscp.net/download/WinSCP-5.11.3-Setup.exe

 **Instructions:**